Marine Biology field trip

 Biodiversity is declining rapidly throughout the world, and dealing with this crisis requires both political will and solid scientific knowledge.
 This field course aims to teach you how scientists study patterns of biodiversity, and for you to engage in your own research projects.

-You will spend one week in the West Coast National Park, in the Western Cape Province of South Africa.
-Set within the Cape Floristic Region, this is one of the most unspoiled coasts in the world.
+Currently we spend one week in the West Coast National Park, in the Western Cape Province of South Africa.
+Set within the Cape Floristic Region.
+This is one of the most unspoiled coasts in the world.
 The upwelling of the nutrient rich Benguela current fuels one of the most productive marine ecosystems on the planet.

 This course is designed for Marine Biology and Coastal Ecology students.